Attending Mukpo Institute

 What does a typical semester look like?

 There are four core faculty members of Mukpo Institute.
 These are Acharya’s or senior teachers in the Shambhala tradition.
 They help create the curriculum and teach some of the courses.
 The Mukpo Institute is made up by a series of retreats that are offered over the course of the semester.
 These retreats will be made up of Mukpo students and non-mukpo students, so there is always the opportunity to meet new people during each retreat.
 There is generally space between each program.
 During the time where there is no program scheduled students are encouraged to engage in community practice of living at Karmê Chöling.
 Mukpo students are welcomed in fully to the community of Karmê Chöling staff.
 The periods between programs are not ‘breaks’ per-se.
-There will often be events schedule in that time such as one-day programs or half-day classes that will provide introductions to different avenues of the Shambhala community/culture.
-These courses could include but are not limited to, Ikebana, Kyudo (Japanese contemplative archery), culture and decorum, Kasung, shrine room training (gate, umdze, drum).
+There will often be events scheduled in that time such as one-day programs or half-day classes that will provide introductions to different avenues of the Shambhala community/culture.
+These courses could include but are not limited to, Ikebana, Kyudo (Japanese contemplative archery), culture and decorum, Kasungship, and training in shrine room forms (gate, umdze, drumming, shrine keeping).

 Once a week students have a practicum lunch with a faculty member of Mukpo Institute and the other students.
-This happens throughout the semester except during Dathun.
 This is a time for students to ask questions, get to know each other, spend time with the faculty and process their experiences.

 What are the dates?

 General dates for Mukpo Institute Fall Semester are mid-September through early December.
 The spring semester generally begins in early March and ends early May.
 Click on the curriculum link to find exact dates.
 If the link is not yet up for the semester you are applying for, you can email the Mukpo Institute Coordinator.